 - Transport information for families with young children: getting around

-A walking tour of Florence city centre
+Sightseeing in Florence city centre

 Top tip for families with young children: in piazza della repubblica, right in the heart of Florence, there is a gorgeous, traditional marry go round.
 Kids love it but make sure you take a ride too!